 - Participate in and guide online discussions.

-- Attend online office hours in discussion threads or on the phone.
+- Attend online office hours remotely (e.g., discussion threads, phone, online conferencing).

 Master of Science in Information Systems